Olivier Mourgue (1939-)

 **Biography:**

-Winner of the First International Design Award and Grand Prix National de la Création Industrielle, Olivier Mourgue is a graduate of the École Boulle.
-He enrolled at the École Nationale Supérieure des Arts Décoratifs in Paris and, while still a student, designed the Joker seating range in 1959 for the publisher Airborne, with whom he collaborated for almost 20 years.
+Winner of the First International Design Award and the Grand Prix National de la Création Industrielle, Olivier Mourgue graduated from the École Boulle.
+He enrolled at the École Nationale Supérieure des Arts Décoratifs in Paris and, while still a student, designed the Joker seating range in 1959 for the manufacturer Airborne, with whom he collaborated for nearly 20 years.

-The collaboration with the company gave it unprecedented industrial support.
-It is the symbol of the Airborne brand.
-After developing the "Joker", "Whist", "Djinn" and "Montréal" series, he set out in search of a creation that would apply his research into nomadism and living close to the ground.
-With this in mind, in 1968 he designed the anthropomorphic "Bouloum" chaise longue in two versions: fiberglass exterior and fabric-covered interior.
+The collaboration with the company provided him with unprecedented industrial support.
+He became the symbol of the Airborne brand.
+After developing the "Joker," "Whist," "Djinn," and "Montreal" series, he sought a creation that would allow him to apply his research into nomadism and living close to the ground.
+It was with this in mind that he designed the anthropomorphic "Bouloum" chaise longue in 1968, in two versions: one with a fiberglass exterior and the other with a fabric interior.

-A close friend of Jean Coural, administrator of the Mobilier National, he was commissioned by the institution's Atelier de Recherche et Création that same year to design the cafeteria at the Maison de la Culture in Rennes, in collaboration with Pierre Paulin.
-He designed a "Cafeteria Unit" and the famous Caddie chair, which Erbos produced in small series solely for the project, without ever publishing it.
+Close to Jean Coural, administrator of the Mobilier National (National Furniture Collection), he was commissioned by the institution's Research and Creation Workshop that same year to design, with the assistance of Pierre Paulin, the cafeteria of the Rennes cultural center.
+He created a "Cafeteria Unit" and the famous Caddie chair, which was produced in a small series by Erbos solely for this project, without being mass-produced.

 Specifications